Freddy Reiber

 Picture of Freddy Reiber

 Like any PhD student, I like to do a lot but often don't have time.
-Some of those activities are detailed here.
+Most of those activities are detailed here:

 For recordings of some of my talks/lectures see here.

-For things that I think are cool, but don't really fit any of the above, I also maintain a secret page that can be found through finding the answer to the ultimate question of life, the universe, and everything.
+For things that I think are cool, but don't really fit any of the above, I also maintain a page that is available here!

 Finally, here is my social media and contact information.
 Note that these communities are often connected with my hobbies or academic interests.
 Also I have done my best to update Goodreads and BGG, but the lists are not complete.